UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 ICON OF SIN SPECIAL:
 All of these are only spawned by the Icon of Sin, and do not spawn naturally:
 * Haymaker (UAC Ultra, 2012): A minotaur-like creature with 2500 health that has a cyberdemon's head.
 It shoots mancubus fireballs from its hammer.
-* Cybruiser (Survive in Hell, 2012): This variant has 1300 health, and fires rockets in sets of two.
+* Cybruiser (Survive in Hell, 2012): This variant has 1300 health, and fires rockets very quickly in sets of two.

 FINAL BOSSES (enabled by CVar and then selected in place of Icon of Sin):
 * Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
 With his full 20000 health, he's is hard to take down, and spawns AFTER a large army of other monsters.